markdlehane/watchf/README.md

 This tool enables the constant monitoring of resources in order to automate tasks such as compilation, installation, update and more.

-Originally put together as a fun way to refresh my knowledge of signals and inotify, this became a thoroughly useful tool when working with sass, then automated testing and has now a staple in my project toolkit.
+Originally put together as a fun way to refresh my knowledge of signals and inotify, this became a thoroughly useful tool when working with sass, then automated testing and has now become a staple in my project toolkit.

 # Installation